 Taking a biopsy of a chronic wound

-Health personel treating chronic wounds must be aware that there are clearly defined situations when a biopsy of the wound is indicated.
-Often this may be to rule out malignant causes of an ulcer or to see if there are histological changes that might be indictive of other causes like vascultitis or pyoderma gangrenosum.
+Health personnel treating chronic wounds must be aware that there are clearly defined situations when a wound biopsy is indicated.
+This may often be to rule out malignant causes of an ulcer or to see if there are histological changes that might indicate other causes like vasculitis or pyoderma gangrenosum.

-Figure 1 It is easy to learn the correct technique to do a biopsy of a chronic wound.
-The biopsy sample is usually preserved in formaline on the way to the pathological laboratory.
+Figure 1 It is easy to learn the correct technique to biopsy a chronic wound.
+The biopsy sample is usually preserved in formalin on the way to the pathological laboratory.

 It is important to provide the pathologist with as much information about the ulcer as possible.
-Do not write " we would like a routine histology performed" on the requisition.
-Instead write something about what you might expect the cause of the wound to be - for example: " we cannot rule out vasculitis".
+Do not write "we would like a routine histology performed" on the requisition.
+Instead, write something about what you might expect the cause of the wound to be - for example: "we cannot rule out vasculitis."
 This will give the pathologist some clues for what to look after.
-The pathologist will also be interested in the history of the ulcer- how long has it existed, how did it start- was it a trauma or does it look like a venous ulcer?
+The pathologist will also be interested in the history of the ulcer- how long has it existed, how did it start.
+Was it a mechanical injury, or does it look like a venous ulcer?
 Has the ulcer increased rapidly in size?
 Has it been resistant to all sorts of different treatments?
-Information on whether the wound is painful or not may also provide the pathologist with important clues. .
+Information on whether the wound is painful or not may also provide the pathologist with essential clues.